 We need to establish the key differences between these two right off the bat.
-The easiest way to look at this is that smokers cook food indirectly while grills cook food directly.
-Some smokers can cook directly and most grills can be set up to cook indirectly, but that's not what they were really meant to do.
+The main difference between smokers and grills is that smokers cook food indirectly while grills cook food directly.
+Some smokers can cook directly and most grills can be set up to cook indirectly, but that's not what they're really meant to do.

 When you're choosing between a grill and a smoker, the most important decision you can make is to choose the tool that does the job you are the most interested in doing.
 We're going to get into this in depth today, but you should know that this is the key difference between the two.

 The term "grill" gets used a lot for tools that are not grills.
 So, before we start talking about anything else, let's make a distinction between grills and barbecues.
 A grill uses gas to create heat.
 A charcoal grill is actually a barbecue – or rather cooks food barbecue-style using a grill.